elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Numbers

 Integers (`1234`) and floats (`123.4`) in Elixir are represented as a sequence of digits that may be separated by underscore for readability purposes, such as `1_000_000`.
 Integers never contain a dot (`.`) in their representation.
 Floats contain a dot and at least one other digit after the dot.
-Floats also support the scientific format, such as `123.4e10` or `123.4E10`.
+Floats also support the scientific notation, such as `123.4e10` or `123.4E10`.

 ### Atoms